BarakBinyamin/BLE_LED_Display/starter code/Bluetoothctl.md

 ## Getting Started

 These instructions will give you the tools necessary to comunicate with an arduino nano 33 ble.
-There will be additional instructions at the end for how to use this projects GUI

 ### Prerequisites